markhogue/radsafer/README.md

 ```

 Use this function to correct for the value needed on dates it was used.
-Let the function obtain the half-life from the ICRP Pulbication 107
+Let the function obtain the half-life from the ICRP Publication 107
 decay data in the `RadData` R package.
 In the example, we have a disk
 source with an original count rate of 10000 cpm: